XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 If the amount to be sent or received is outside of the [issued currency precision](currency-formats.html#issued-currency-precision), it is possible that one side may be debited for an amount that is rounded to nothing on the other side of the transaction.
 Therefore, when two parties transact while their balances are different by a factor of 10<sup>16</sup>, it is possible that rounding may effectively "create" or "destroy" small amounts of the issued currency.
 (XRP is never rounded, so this is not possible with XRP.)

 Depending on the length of the [paths](paths.html), the metadata for cross-currency payments can be _long_.
-For example, [transaction 8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B](https://xrpcharts.ripple.com/#/transactions/8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B) delivered 2.788 GCB issued by rHaaans..., spending XRP but passing through USD from 2* issuers, paying XRP to 2* accounts, removing an unfunded offer from r9ZoLsJ to trade EUR for ETH, plus bookkeeping for a total of 17 different ledger objects modified.
+For example, [transaction 8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B](https://xrpcharts.ripple.com/#/transactions/8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B) delivered 2.788 GCB issued by rHaaans..., spending XRP but passing through USD from 2 issuers, paying XRP to 2 accounts, removing an unfunded offer from r9ZoLsJ to trade EUR for ETH, plus bookkeeping for a total of 17 different ledger objects modified.

 ### Offers

-An [OfferCreate transaction][] may or may not create an object in the ledger, depending on how much was matched and whether the transaction used flags such as tfImmediateOrCancel.
+An [OfferCreate transaction][] may or may not create an object in the ledger, depending on how much was matched and whether the transaction used flags such as `tfImmediateOrCancel`.
 Look for a `CreatedNode` entry with LedgerEntryType `Offer` to see if the transaction added a new Offer to the ledger's order books.
 For example:

 ```json
 {